 Gyoza

-6 for ¥500 (£3.14/ $3.78)
+Price: 6 for ¥500 (£3.14/ $3.78), 12 for ¥1,000 (£6/ $7.45)

 How did it taste?

 Slightly crispy on one side, with deliciously seasoned soy meat and vegetable filling.
 Another item which has been fried, and a classic dish that you can’t go wrong with.
-This time taking more of a spring roll shape than the traditional gyoza shape but an item which would be well-liked whether you’re vegan or not.
+This time it takes more of a spring roll shape than the traditional gyoza shape but an item which would be well-liked whether you’re vegan or not.
 Gyoza is dipped in a sauce typically made up of soy sauce, vinegar, and chilli oil (and sometimes sesame oil too).

 Mapo tofu rice

-¥800 (£5/ $6)
+Price: ¥800 (£5/ $6)

 How did it taste?